tkrabel/edaviz/pricing.md

-Please visit us at [edaviz.com](https://edaviz.com) information on our pricing
+Please visit us at [edaviz.com](https://edaviz.com) for information on our pricing